elastic/kibana/x-pack/plugins/ingest_pipelines/README.md

 Then, go to the Ingest Node Pipelines UI to edit, delete, clone, or view details of the pipeline.

 To simulate a pipeline, go to the "Edit" page of your pipeline.
 Click the "Add documents" link under the "Processors" section.
-You may add the following sample documents, add an existing document, or create some sample data of your own.
+You may add the following sample documents to test the pipeline:

 ```
 // The first document in this example should trigger the on_failure processor in the pipeline, while the second one should succeed.